-The OSL (Table 1) and AMS 14C (Table 2) dating results suggest a quite regular sediment accumulation with an age of ~60 ka at the base of the succession (Fig. 2).
-In a previous study of Levinson-Lessing Lake using sediment core PG1228, age discrepancies of ~2.5 kyr were reported between ages derived from Holocene pollen chronology and 14C ages of macro remains, and attributed to redeposited organic material, inclusions of Permian charcoal fragments, and occasional sediment disturbances (Andreev et al., 2003).
-Although the 14C ages in that study are consistent with the extrapolation of the pollen chronology trend from about 18 ka onwards, this study considers the possibility that the 14C ages may be too old in core Co1401, particularly as OSL ages yield slightly younger ages than 14C dating.
-Age differences between the two dating methods can be caused by hard-water effects on 14C ages or other reasons mentioned in the work of Andreev et al. (2003).
-On the other hand, OSL results may be influenced by unaccounted changes of the water content, due to insufficient correction of sediment compaction, or incomplete luminescence signal resetting prior to sedimentation (Lang and Zolitschka, 2001; Buylaert et al., 2013).
-Age control by AMS-14C and OSL dating was therefore considered as a benchmark rather than a fixed age marker in this study.
+The OSL (Table 1) and AMS C (Table 2) dating results suggest a quite regular sediment accumulation with an age of $\sim 60 \,\mathrm{ka}$ at the base of the succession (Fig. 2).
+In a previous study of Lake Levinson-Lessing using sediment core PG1228, age discrepancies of $\sim 2.5$ kyr were reported between ages derived from Holocene pollen chronology and C ages of macro-remains and attributed to redeposited organic material, inclusions of Permian charcoal fragments, and occasional sediment disturbances (Andreev et al., 2003).
+Although the C ages in that study are consistent with the extrapolation of the pollen chronology trend from about 18 ka onwards, this study considers the possibility that the C ages may be too old in core Co1401, particularly as OSL ages yield slightly younger ages than C dating.
+Age differences between the two dating methods can be caused by hard-water effects on C ages or other reasons mentioned in the work of Andreev et al. (2003).
+On the other hand, OSL results may be influenced by unaccounted changes in the water content, due to insufficient correction of sediment compaction, or incomplete luminescence signal resetting prior to sedimentation (Lang and Zolitschka, 2001; Buylaert et al., 2013).
+Age control by AMS C and OSL dating was therefore regarded as a benchmark rather than a fixed age marker in this study.